DislikesSchool/EduPage2/README.md

 - Please make sure you check your spelling and grammar.
 - Create individual PR for each suggestion.
 - Please also read through the [Code Of Conduct](https://github.com/DislikesSchool/EduPage2/blob/master/CODE_OF_CONDUCT) before posting your first idea as well.

+### Translating

+If you would like to take part in translating this project into other languages, or help improve existing translations, you can now do so easily using [Weblate](https://hosted.weblate.org/engage/edupage-2/)!

 <a href="https://hosted.weblate.org/engage/edupage-2/">
 <img src="https://hosted.weblate.org/widget/edupage-2/edupage-2-flutter/multi-auto.svg" alt="Translation status" />